DanieleAlessandro/KENN2/README.md

 unary_parser(’knowledge file path’,activation=tf.nn.sigmoid)
 ```

 The `unary_parser` function takes as input the path of the file containing the logical constraints and the activation function to be used.
-It returns a keras layer which can be stacked on top of a keras model and updates the predictions based on the content of the knowledge base file.
+It returns a Keras layer which can be stacked on top of a Keras model and updates the predictions based on the content of the knowledge base file.

 Following, an example of knowledge base file: